 Freedom of Expression and Information

 Chamorro v.
-Dignity Health (direct) – Rebecca Chamorro lives in Redding and is a patient at Dignity Health’s Mercy Medical Center, the only hospital in Redding with a labor and delivery ward.
+Dignity Health (direct) – Rebecca Chamorro lives in Redding and was a patient at Dignity Health’s Mercy Medical Center, the only hospital in Redding with a labor and delivery ward.
 She decided with her doctor that she would get a tubal ligation during her scheduled C-section in late January 2016.
 But the hospital refused her doctor’s request to perform the procedure, citing religious directives written by the United States Conference of Catholic Bishops that classify sterilization procedures as “intrinsically evil.”
 For Chamorro, there are no hospitals within a 70-mile radius that have birthing facilities and do not follow these directives.
-After Dignity Health refused to comply with a letter demanding that it authorize the tubal ligation, we joined the California ACLU affiliates, the national ACLU, and Covington & Burling in filing suit on behalf of Ms. Chamorro and Physicians for Reproductive Health, arguing that to withhold pregnancy-related care, including but not limited to tubal ligation, for other than medical reasons violates California law.
-The case includes an emergency motion asking the court to prevent Dignity Health from using the religious directives to interfere with Chamorro’s care so that her doctor can perform the procedure during her scheduled delivery.
-The court denied the emergency motion, but the case is continuing through the normal litigation process.
-An amended complaint was filed February 29, 2016.
-With our agreement, the California Medical Association moved to intervene in the case.
-By order filed August 1, 2016, the court dismissed all but one of our claims, allowing us to proceed on the claim that Dignity Health is engaging in an unlawful business practice.
-The court denied the motion to intervene.
+After Dignity Health refused to comply with a letter demanding that it authorize the tubal ligation, the ACLU Foundations in California, ACLU Foundation, and Covington & Burling filed suit on behalf of Ms. Chamorro and Physicians for Reproductive Health, arguing that it violates California law to withhold pregnancy-related care, including but not limited to tubal ligation, for other than medical reasons.
+(David Loy)

 Armstrong v.
-Board of Supervisors – In violation of constitutional, statutory and administrative requirements, San Diego County jails were severely overcrowded.
-Even though a consent decree setting population caps for each facility was adopted in 1988, the County’s only jail for women was still severely overcrowded in 1993, at which point the ACLU initiated contempt hearings.
+Board of Supervisors – In violation of constitutional, statutory, and administrative requirements, San Diego County jails were severely overcrowded.
+Even though a consent decree setting population caps for each facility was adopted in 1988, the County’s only jail for women was still severely overcrowded in 1993, at which point we initiated contempt hearings.
 The Court of Appeal affirmed the contempt finding, which remained in effect until 1997.
 After realignment shifted many prisoners from the state to counties, we are watching the County to make sure it remains in compliance with the decree.
+(David Loy)

 In the Matter of Overcrowding of Detainees at San Diego County Juvenile Hall – Immediately after court oversight of conditions at Juvenile Hall ended in 1996, the population at the facility increased to the point that there were eighty more children than beds.
-In mid-1998, the ACLU contacted the San Diego County Counsel’s office to resolve the crisis without resorting to new litigation.
+In mid-1998, we contacted the San Diego County Counsel’s office to resolve the crisis without resorting to new litigation.
 The juvenile court then limited the number of detainees at Juvenile Hall, which has yet to exceed that limit.
-The ACLU continues to monitor compliance.
+We continue to monitor compliance.
+(David Loy)

 Recent Legal Dockets